Which of the following correctly describes how to calculate the n... | Study Prep in Pearson+

 1

-Understand the definitions: The atomic number (Z) represents the number of protons in an atom, and the mass number (A) represents the total number of protons and neutrons combined.
+Understand the definitions: The atomic number (Z) represents the number of protons in the nucleus of an atom, and the mass number (A) represents the total number of protons and neutrons in the nucleus.

-Recall that the number of neutrons (n) can be found by subtracting the number of protons from the total nucleons, since neutrons and protons together make up the mass number.
+Recall that the number of neutrons (N) can be found by subtracting the number of protons from the total nucleons (protons + neutrons).

-Evaluate why the other options are incorrect: adding $A$ and $Z$ would double count protons, dividing $A$ by $Z$ does not represent neutron count, and multiplying $A$ and $Z$ is unrelated to neutron calculation.
+Recognize that multiplying, dividing, or adding the atomic number and mass number does not correctly isolate the number of neutrons, so those operations are incorrect for this purpose.

-Conclude that the correct method to calculate the number of neutrons is to subtract the atomic number from the mass number, using $n = A - Z$.
+Therefore, to find the number of neutrons in an atom, subtract the atomic number from the mass number using the formula $N = A - Z$.

 Watch next